-The CARES Act was a sweeping piece of legislation that affected many organizations and individuals.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act was a sweeping piece of legislation that affected many organizations and individuals.
 While much time was spent on business loans and individual rebate checks, other pieces of the CARES Act also have the potential to truly benefit organizations in the long term.
 One of these key provisions is the correctional guidance surrounding qualified improvement property (QIP).

 What is qualified improvement property?